 - Starring: Belén Rueda, Marian Álvarez, Iván Mendes

-Sarah’s Notebook Synopsis
+Sara’s Notebook Synopsis

 Laura has been looking for years for her sister Sarah, who disappeared in the middle of the Congo jungle.
 Neither the NGO for which she worked nor the Embassy had news of her whereabouts… until a photo of a mining town in Eastern Congo appears with the blurred image of Sara.
 Without hesitation, Laura travels to Kinshasa ready to enter the territory of the warlords, leaving behind the differences that separated her from her sister.